Skip to main content

 By the way, a sure sign that your house isn’t properly welcoming to guests is a regular flow of minor, often inconsequential complaints): A light bulb not working, a single cobweb or dead fly on a windowsill etc. Such things are commonly used to beef up a request for a refund or bad review.

-Here are our top ten tried and tested ways to make guests feel they made an intelligent choice when booking your holiday cottage.
+Here are our top ten tried and trusted ways to make guests feel they made an intelligent choice when booking your holiday cottage.

-1. Lighting: Leave exterior lights and hall lights switched on before your arrival time.
-Tell guests where the main ground-floor light switches are in your advance email so they don’t end up fumbling around in darkness at any point in the first few minutes).
+1. Lighting: Turn on exterior lights and switch on hall lights to create a warm and welcoming appearance whenever guests plan to arrive after sunset.
+Tell guests where the main ground-floor light switches are in your advance email so they don’t fumble around in darkness at any point in the first few minutes).

 Not welcoming!